Coasts and beaches

 * When the seashore is covered at high tide and uncovered at low tide.

 Most of the sea life remains unseen and includes animals such as sponges, corals, octopus, scallops and so on.

 You can find more information about seabirds on the Royal Society for the Protection of Birds (RSPB) website.

 A number of species and habitats are recognised as internationally important and most of the coastline in Northern Ireland is protected for its special interest.
 Whatever you're looking for, always leave these important habitats as you found them.

-Further information on Marine Protected Areas and species as well as marine wildlife licensing can be found on the following pages of the DAERA website.
+More information on Marine Protected Areas and species, as well as marine wildlife licensing, can be found on the following pages of the DAERA website.

 Report wildlife sightings online